 Records a refund that was processed outside of Advanced Billing.

 The available refund options depend on the original payment method.
-For example, if the invoice was paid with an external payment, a direct refund to the payment profile is not possible.
+For example, if the Invoice was paid with an external payment, a direct refund to the payment profile is not possible.

 Selecting the Payment to Refund